 Does your dog fear fireworks?
 What can you do for a cat or dog scared of fireworks?
-Cats aren’t immune so July 4th fireworks, thunderstorms, and New Years celebrations can turn pets into shivery bundles of fur when BOOMS, bright lights, or even wind and rain noise fill the sky.
+Cats aren’t immune so New Year’s celebrations, July 4th fireworks, and thunderstorms can turn pets into shivery bundles of fur when BOOMS, bright lights, or even wind and rain noise fill the sky.

 Up to 20 percent of dogs fear noises, and pets scared of thunder also fear fireworks.
 The typical reaction is to hide or run away from scary noises.
 More pets become lost on July 4th than any other day of the year.
 Fireworks fears can destroy your fun holiday celebration, when pets panic, break through windows or escape fences.
 Learn how to find lost pets here.

 I’ve got my furry wonders microchipped, and they wear tags on their collars.
 But in order to be found, the pet has to be willing to come to a stranger.
 Terrified pets don’t think.
 That part of the brain shuts off during panic, and cats may dash through doors or scale fences.
 Frantic pups pull down window blinds, collide with screen doors or crash through windows, while others simply shiver and moan.

 Even safely contained pets feel worse with each noisy boom.
 You may not see quivering scaredy cats, but the stress from noise phobia increases risk of hit-or-miss litter box behavior.
 Find out more about cat fear here.
 It’s vital to learn how to calm thunder phobias and noise fear in pets.

 6 Ways to Calm 4th of July Noise Phobia

 There are several ways to help reduce noise and fireworks fears in dogs and cats.

 - Behavior help with counter conditioning and desensitization

 Behavior Help for Dog Fireworks Fears